ThomasKrenn/putty_wo_registry/README.md

 *sessionsuffix* and *keysuffix* are optional, defaults are empty.
 If set, every file has a suffix as defined (saved sessions via sessionsuffix and ssh host keys via keysuffix).
 Primary purpose is to avoid "*.com" files from names like ssh.domain.com.
 Both are limited to 15 characters.

-Warning: if you already have saved some sessions or ssh host keys and you change these suffixes, you have to manually rename (append them to) all files.
+Warning: if you already have saved some sessions or ssh host keys and you change these suffixes, you have to manually rename all files (append the suffix to all files).

 Jumplist was a new feature in Windows 7 supported by PuTTY 0.61.
-Because this PuTTY should be lightweight, if you do not set a path to a jumplist, none will be created.
+This PuTTY should be lightweight, if you do not set a path to a jumplist, none will be created.

 When PuTTY is checking ssh host key and it's not found in file but in registry, you can move/copy key to file (or do nothing).